Before we begin, please make sure you have prepared:

 - double-check that what you selected is correct

-- if you notice that you selected the wrong substrate, click on the back error at the top left corner of the screen to select the correct one
+- if you notice that you selected the wrong substrate, click on the back arrow at the top left corner of the screen to select the correct one

 - if you believe the substrate was printed on a different printer, you will have to start over because proofsheets are always specific for the printing equipment.